 - No concerns about the patient's clinical condition and they must be willing to be discharged.

 When I had Darcie I was in hospital for five days.
 I was in a lot of pain after my section and we were really struggling with breastfeeding.
 In fact, even when we left she was only feeding with the aid of a nipple shield.
 I felt I needed that time in hospital, I was very emotional, crying to the midwives because I was so confused as to what happened during my labour, plus very upset and worried about feeding my daughter.
-When I went home then I didn't feel ready.
+When I did eventually go home, I didn't feel ready.
 At all.
 Despite having care from the midwives once I was home, I still didn't feel like it was enough when I look back now.

 With Henry, his birth was entirely different.
-In fact, it was the most incredible and beautiful experience.
+In fact, it was the most incredible and beautiful experience I could of ever wished for.
 I was up fairly quickly after he was born and by the evening I was getting out of my bed and into my chair.
 The next morning I had a shower, dressed myself (last time with Darcie I actually had to have someone help me shower... how humiliating!), did those all important toilet trips and most of all we had nailed breastfeeding.
 I was actually feeling on top of the world and by 3pm I was begging the midwives to get me discharged so we could go home.
 By 6pm I was at home, in the comfort of my own surroundings, enjoying our precious new bundle.
-I felt incredible lucky that I felt so well.
-It was the polar opposite to the feeling I had with Darcie.
+I felt incredibly lucky that I felt so well.
+It was the polar opposite to the feeling that I had with Darcie.